Krishna1594/Krishna1594.github.io/_posts/2024-03-19-theexpanse.md

 ![Preview](https://i.postimg.cc/NMc9PFC5/excel1.png)

-I formatted the dates seelcting eprtinent column, here it is "release date" and selected entire rows using excel shortcut Left ctrl+Shift+down arrow(⬇️).
+I formatted the dates seelcting pertinent column, here it is "release date" and selected entire rows using excel shortcut Left ctrl+Shift+down arrow(⬇️).
 Then, I went to 'format cells' and selected proper date format "mm/dd/yyyy".

 Now, another important task is to extract season & episode numbers from description column.
 For this I used the following function and syntaxes: